How to: Create a Survey, add Questions and Publish

 1. First choose a title for your survey and enter it into the Survey Title field.
 The title will be shown to respondents.

-2. Next you may wish to enter a description.
+2. Next you may wish to enter a Description.
 This is only visible to you and and is an optional field.
 We find it is useful for explaining what the survey is and documenting any information which may be relevant in the future, for example, which year or project it relates to.
+Similarly, the Purpose and Intended audience fields are also included for additional internal use.
+A Pretty Url can also be set here, replacing the default string.

 3. You can choose a maximum number of respondents, or leave this field blank.
 We recommend you add a maximum if you have a particular survey population you hope to reach, for example a team of 20 people.
 We recommend you leave it blank if you would like to collect as many responses as possible.